Nick at Nite international versions: Netherlands

 In the Netherlands, Nick@Nite aired on Nickelodeon from mid 2004 to early 2005, as Nickelodeon got access to airing 24 hours a day.
 It mostly aired Nickelodeon programmes with their original language (as they would be aired in Dutch during the day), but at midnight they would often show vintage children's programmes such as Bassie en Adriaan, De Bereboot and Calimero.
 The animated series Argaï was only aired during these hours on the channel.

 Nick@Nite ran for the lifespan of their 24/7 channel.
 Its run in the Netherlands ended in 2005, when Nickelodeon began having to share its channel space with Talpa (later Tien, now RTL 8).
 As a result, they decided to move to the channel occupied by The Box, first sharing with The Box and later sharing it with the Dutch version of Comedy Central.
 Nickelodeon became a 24-hour service again on February 14, 2011, and on that day, TeenNick premiered on the channel, which resembled the original Nick at Nite form as used between 2004 and 2005.
 TeenNick was replaced by a Dutch version of Spike on October 1, 2015.
 (Spike has since moved to its own 24-hour channel space on some major Dutch pay-TV platforms, expanded back Nick to a 24-hour channel on those providers; on others, and in Belgium, Nick and Spike remained timeshare nightly between 9:05pm and 5:00am CET.)

 Spain

 In Spain, Nick at Nite aired around 2009 branded as Noches Nick.
 It aired shows such as iCarly.

 Asia

-Russia & the CIS Countries
+Russia and the CIS

 In Russia & the CIS countries, Nick At Nite aired on Nickelodeon (CIS) everyday from 9:30pm until 11:30pm Moscow Time.
 Shows included Drake & Josh, iCarly, Unfabulous, The Elephant Princess, Doctor Who, Russian News with Leslie Bricusse, True Jackson, VP.